Aschen/kuzzle-plugin-advanced-boilerplate/README.md

 #### Customizing the plugin instance name

 You may like to name your plugin differently than the name of this repo.
 To do so, rename the local directory of the repo and also the content of the `name` property in `package.json` and `manifest.json` files.
+Finally you have to change the plugin destination path inside the [docker-compose.yml](docker/docker-compose.yml#14) file.

 ## `manifest.json` file